 The fact is that within his area of responsibility, he not only performs the tasks assigned, but is also responsible for the development of this area as a whole.

 Doesn't that contradict your definition of a manager?
 After all, our cleaning manager does not coordinate the efforts of others.
 He did the research, took everything into account and went to work.
 Doesn't any competent specialist interested in development do the same?

 Evgeny: Of course it does not contradict.
 After all, this is only one of the tasks.
 Yes, the main one, but in its absence it is quite possible to limit yourself to secondary ones.

 Can a team consist of one person?
 I think so.
 And in case of expansion of the team, it is our cleaning manager who will be responsible for maintaining the standard.
 Just like a startup's service station lays down certain standards of work, architecture, even at a time when he is, in fact, the only programmer in the team.

 Conducting research is just one part.
 The second is to change the existing procedure and take responsibility for these changes.

-Well, about "any competent specialist" — I can hear how recruiters and hiring managers cried in this place.
-Because this (data not from research, but from experience) is characteristic of about 30% of "seniors" at best, and about 7-10% of "juniors".
+Well, about "any competent specialist" — I can hear recruiters and hiring managers crying in this place.
+Because this (data not from research, but from experience) is typical for about 30% of "seniors" at best, and about 7-10% of "juniors".
 Most people want to get instructions from us, preferably step-by-step and linear, and just follow it.